sayederfanarefin/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at Texas Tech University.
-I started my PhD in Spring 2020.
+I am a PhD candidate at Texas Tech University.
 My advisor is Dr. Abdul Serwadda.
 My research is focused on Cyber-security.
 I completed my Bachelors in Computer Science and Engineering in 2017 from BRAC University, Dhaka, Bangladesh.
 I completed my Masters in Computer Science and Engineering from BRAC University.

-I also work as a Grad Part-Time Instructor.
+I work as a Grad Part-Time Instructor at Tech.

 I love music and I play the drums when I get some free time (!)